Choosing Binoculars - always a challenge! (but it doesn't have to be)

 1. Go on an organized birding walk to a local park or lake.
 For example, the local Audubon chapter, Blue Ridge Audubon has monthly bird walks that are free and open to the public.
 Take a look at what optics other birders are using and see which ones feel right and are the easiest to use.
 Most birders will happily let you look through their binoculars and tell you why they chose their particular pair.

 2. Come and visit us at the North Asheville Wild Birds Unlimited store and talk to us about optics.
 We will break down the terminology and #'s in a way that is easy to understand and help you make the best purchasing decision.
-We proudly carry Opticron binoculars, the #1 binocular in the UK distributed right here in North Carolina.
+We proudly carry Vortex binoculars, which are made in the US and have an unconditional lifetime warranty.